artsy/eigen/README.md

 open Artsy.xcworkspace
 ```

-This will set you up on our staging server, you will have a running version of the Artsy app by hitting `Build > Run`.
+This will set you up on our staging server, you will have a running version of the Artsy app by hitting `Product > Run` (or ⌘R).

 **Note**: `bundle exec pod install` may fail the first time you run it (due to a [bug](https://github.com/orta/cocoapods-keys/issues/127) in a dependency of ours).
 Re-running the command should work.